upperlinecode/CS-and-the-City-Curriculum/data/intro-data-science.md

 - ["On Being a Civic Data Scientist" (Medium, Aug 11, 2017)](https://towardsdatascience.com/on-being-a-civic-data-scientist-774c15232695)
 - ["History of NYC's open data" (Data-Smart City Solutions, Mar.
 8, 2017)](https://datasmart.ash.harvard.edu/news/article/new-york-city-open-data-a-brief-history-991)
 - [How City Council uses open data to create legislation (YouTube)](https://www.youtube.com/watch?v=mrVevDEFan8&list=PLgCe1KzF20iwjeJDnI4l9OxDZKEsA6R6l&index=4) (video)

+## Activity: Types of Data

+See how many types of data you can brainstorm in 5 minutes.
+For each type, also consider potential sources of that data.

+_For example, geographic data might come from satellites, from locations of users on their smartphones, from city zoning data, etc._

+> Note: Think broadly!
+Try to consider various types of quantitative (numerical), qualitiative (textual), and alternative (images, video, sound, etc.) data.
+You might also think about less traditional sources of data like anecdotal data, case studies, and/or aggregate data.